jay-parkin/Terminal-App---Python/README.md

 ## Description

-Digital Pro is like having a personal assistant for food lovers and home cooks.
+Digital Dish is like having a personal assistant for food lovers and home cooks.
 It’s designed in Python to be user-friendly and packed with great features that make managing, finding, and cooking amazing recipes a breeze.

 #### Key Features